Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 	If you do not have a middle mouse button, follow the [instructions in this video](https://www.youtube.com/watch?v=qdqEYfSb6t8) to enable three button mouse emulation, and add holding down the `Alt` key to the following instructions.

-When you want to move around in 3D view, your mouse cursor must start from inside the 3D view.
+When you want to move around in 3D view, the mouse cursor must start from inside the 3D view before holding down the middle mouse button.
 Releasing the middle mouse button will stop moving the 3D view.

 ### Rotation/Panning

-Hold down the middle mouse button and move the mouse around.

-Notice that the camera rotates around a focus point.
+Hold down the `middle mouse` button and move the mouse around.
+This rotates the view around a focus point.
+The focus point discussed later in the tutorial.

-### Horizontal/Vertical Movement
+### Horizontal/Vertical

-Press and hold down the `Shift` key and then hold down the middle mouse button.
+1. Hold down the `Shift` key
+2. Hold down the `middle mouse` button
+3. Move the mouse around

-Moving the mouse will now move the camera along horizontal and vertical axis that the camera is facing.
+This moves the camera along horizontal and vertical axis that the camera is facing.

-### Forward/Backward Movement
+### Forward/Backward

-This time, press and hold down the `Ctrl` key before holding down middle mouse.
+1. Hold down the `Ctrl` key
+2. Hold down the `middle mouse` button
+3. Move the mouse up and down

-Moving the mouse now moves the camera forwards and backwards from the direction the camera is facing.
+When the mouse is moved upwards, the camera moves forward towards the direction it is facing, and reverses when the mouse moves down.

+### Orthogonal Views

+It sometimes useful to view the scene from the top, side, or front views.
+These are called orthogonal views, and can easily be accessed from Blender by using the number pad, the grid of numbers on the right side of the keyboard.

+* `Numpad 1`: Front view
+* `Numpad 3`: Right view
+* `Numpad 7`: Top view

+Holding `Ctrl` and pressing the above numbers will give a view from the opposite side.

+If your keyboard does not have a numpad, or are looking for a supported alternative workflow check out the officially supported [Pie Menu Addon](https://www.youtube.com/watch?v=ioYWPmnhNtY).

+### Orthographic Toggle

+Pressing `Numpad 5` will toggle between orthographic and perspective projection.

+Orthographic projection will draw the 3D view without perspective and foreshortening, which may be useful for lining up objects in the scene or getting a clearer sense of the use of space in the scene.

 ---

-Practice these camera moves until you're comfortable moving around the 3D view.
+Practice moving the 3D view around until you're comfortable with it.
+Being able to navigate in 3D easily is important when working in 3D.

 ## Working with Objects